doctordutch/writeme/output/README.md

   ## Contribute
-  send me lots of money
+  send me all your money

 <br />